Esri/Palm-Springs-Map-Tour-App/README.md

-# Palm Springs Map Tour App
+# Palm Springs Map Tour App Support Site

 Support site for the Palm Springs Map Tour app.
 Report your issues here and find answers and or updates on fixes.